PrestaShop/docs/src/content/1.7/development/components/grid/bulk-actions-reference/_index.md

 ### DeleteCustomersBulkAction

-This action will delete the selected Customers in Sell > Customers page.
+This bulk action will delete the selected Customers in Sell > Customers page.

 | Properties         | Expected value(s)                      |
 |--------------------| ---------------------------------------|